byamashiro/Research_Projects/README.md

   - [ ] AE index interchangeable with Dst index
   - [ ] Gather datasets and plot individually
   - [ ] Plot both datasets on one axis canvas

-- [ ] Create an projection of the Sun using cartopy/basemap/aitoff
-  - [ ] Sun projection from -180 to 180, including the back side
-  - [ ] Plot individual events on the Sun

 - [ ] Use itertools to sort and group
   - [ ] Use 'itertools.groupby' to group objects of flare class intensity